vikas-ukani/foodest-backend/README.md

-# Strapi application
+# FOODEST-BACKEND

-A quick description of your strapi application
+- A Customized Admin Backend System with NodeJS, Strapi, RestAPIs, GraphQL and PostgreSQL.